 Camel K plugin (deprecated)

-This plugin is deprecated, and expected to be removed in the upcoming releases.
+This plugin is deprecated, and removed in Camel 4.10 onwards.

 Please make sure to meet these prerequisites for running Camel integrations on Kubernetes: